fbaube/lwdx/README.md

 * (Future:TBS) Dual licensing to provide an option for unencumbered commercial use
 ## Missing
 * Tests =:-O
-* XML entity substitutions (but didn't you get the memo? you're sposta use DITA `conref`)
+* XML entity substitutions (but didn't you get the memo? yer sposta use DITA `conref`)
+* Support for `ditavar` files for conditional text substitution and conditional publishing
-* Details of comment handlng in Markdown (note that LwDITA uses CommonMark with extensions)
+* Details of comment handling in Markdown (note that LwDITA rellies on CommonMark, with extensions)
 ## Roadmap
-* A schema-driven WYSIWYG IBE (in-browser editor, probably based on [CodeMirror](https://codemirror.net/demo/xmlcomplete.html))
+* A schema-driven WYSIWYG IBE (_in-browser editor_, probably based on [CodeMirror](https://codemirror.net/demo/xmlcomplete.html))
 * Integration with DITA for Small Teams [D4ST](http://www.dita-for-small-teams.org/)
+* Enhanced support for common DITA mechanisms like conref files and glossary files
 ## Contributing
 * Contact me at fbaube at welho daaht com